IhSAaaa/TaskFlow/README.md

 ### Environment Variables

-Development environment menggunakan environment variables yang sama dengan production, dengan beberapa penyesuaian:
+Development environment uses the same environment variables as production, with some adjustments:

-- `NODE_ENV=development` untuk semua services
+- `NODE_ENV=development` for all services
-- `VITE_API_URL=http://localhost:8000` untuk frontend
+- `VITE_API_URL=http://localhost:8000` for frontend
-- Hot reload enabled untuk frontend
+- Hot reload enabled for frontend

 ### Tips

-1. **Gunakan browser dev tools** untuk debugging
+1. **Use browser dev tools** for debugging
-2. **Monitor logs** jika ada error
+2. **Monitor logs** if there are errors
-3. **Restart container** jika hot reload tidak berfungsi
+3. **Restart container** if hot reload doesn't work
-4. **Commit changes** sebelum restart untuk menghindari kehilangan kode
+4. **Commit changes** before restart to avoid losing code

 ---